10.5 Youth workers

 Most study courses do not tackle youth work as a separate focus topic.
 Of the 603 degree courses offered in Germany in the field of social work, only two bachelor's degrees include the words "youth work" in their names (Kempten University of Applied Sciences (HS Kempten) and Baden-Wuerttemberg Cooperative State University (DHBW)).
 None of the 376 master's degrees in the field of social work includes youth work in its name.
 Although the universities seldom focus exclusively on youth work as a study topic, the degree courses for social professions in particular, such as social work, social education work, education work and educational sciences, (also) provide training relevant to youth work in the form of transferable methodological skills and knowledge for working with children and young people.
 Graduates of these courses are thus seen as youth work professionals within the meaning of Article 72 SGB VIII as described above (federal working committee for state youth offices (BAGLJÄ) 2005).

 University-trained child educators comprise the second-largest group of paid workers active in youth work.
 A framework agreement adopted by the Standing Conference of the Ministers of Education and Cultural Affairs (Kultusministerkonferenz, KMK) established training as a child educator as an overarching professional qualification for various socio-educational fields of work [childcare facilities, youth work, socio-educational/residential care support services (Hilfen zur Erziehung/Heimerziehung), all-day schools].
 On account of its comprehensive portfolio, child educator training is also designated what is known as broad-spectrum training (Breitbandausbildung) (Leygraf 2012, page 21).
-Since the training courses remain non-standardised, the proportion of training dedicated to specific areas of work can vary substantially between universities and federal states (see e.g. Janssen 2010).
-Students can choose to focus on individual fields within their respective training.
-A study carried out amongst training institutions for child educators puts demand for youth work-related course content as "low" at 23% of universities, "medium" at 53% and "high" at 35% of training institutions (Leygraf 2012, page 22).
+Since the vocational training courses remain non-standardised, the proportion of training dedicated to specific areas of work can vary substantially between universities and federal states (see e.g. Janssen 2010).
+Students can choose to focus on individual fields within their respective vocational training.

 Dialogue between youth work professionals, be it in working groups, expert conferences or continuing professional development (CPD), is an integral component of youth work in Germany and takes place at all levels.
 The goal of such dialogue is to promote the personal development and advancement of individuals and to improve the quality of youth work.
 The continual training and advancement of youth work professionals' skills and expertise helps to maintain the high standards of youth work in Germany.